Katherine Schaefer Headshot

 How does a biologist become a Writing-in-the-Disciplines (WID) specialist?

 After eight years as an RNA biochemist and thirteen as an immunologist, I started to become very interested in how scientists use writing.
-Writing is in many ways a scientist’s "bread-and-butter": written communication allows us to develop research questions, obtain the funding to investigate those questions, and then convince the larger scientific community to accept our interpretation of the results.
+Writing allows scientists to develop research questions, obtain the funding to investigate those questions, and then convince the larger scientific community to accept our interpretation of the results.
 However, although I could do these things, I had never thought consciously about how I had learned, or what framework underlay my writing choices.
 And I didn’t have any sense of how I might teach others, other than how I learned: by trial-and-error.